notofonts/noto-docs/src/miniarticles/NotoSerifTibetan.md

 # Noto Serif Tibetan

-Noto Serif Tibetan is a modulated (“serif”) design for texts in the Tibetan script.
+Noto Serif Tibetan is a modulated (“serif”) design for texts in the Central Asian _Tibetan_ script.

 Noto Serif Tibetan has multiple weights, contains 1,891 glyphs, 7 OpenType features, and supports 223 characters from the Unicode block Tibetan.